 Do Google Ads Work for Restaurants?

 Absolutely Google ads work.
-Remember this about Google – whether we’re talking about Google Ads or Google organic searches and SEO, no other marketing tactic provides your restaurant a constant stream of pre-qualified leads 24 hours a day, 7 days per week like Google.
-The fact that a potential customer must type in a query that is specific to your restaurant means they are a pre-qualified lead.
+Remember this about Google – whether we’re talking about Google Ads or Google organic searches and SEO for Restaurants, no other marketing tactic provides a constant stream of pre-qualified leads 24 hours a day, 7 days per week like Google.
+The fact that a potential customer must type in a query that is specific to your restaurant means they are a warm, pre-qualified lead.

-What other marketing channels can you advertise in where the customers have self-selected themselves as wanting the food and service at your restaurant?
+What other marketing channels can you advertise in where the customers have self-selected themselves as wanting the food and service from your restaurant?